KITmetricslab/covid19-forecast-hub-de/README.md

 Currently we are focussing on **1 through 30 day and 1 through 4 week ahead forecasts of incident and cumulative deaths** in Germany (national level).
 We also accept up to 130 day-ahead and up to 20 week-ahead forecasts.
 This [wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Forecast-targets) contains details on the definition of the targets.
 Further targets, including targets stratified by Bundesland will be added after consultation with interested teams of forecasters.
 There is no obligation to submit forecasts for all suggested targets and it is up to teams to decide what they feel comfortable forecasting.

+Note that we currently treat the **ECDC data** available [here](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) as our ground truth for which forecasts should be made.
+Our R script to compute cumulative deaths can be found [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/blob/master/data-truth/ECDC/ECDC.R).

 Note that our definition of targets parallels the principles outlined [here](https://github.com/reichlab/covid19-forecast-hub#what-forecasts-we-are-tracking-and-for-which-locations) for the US COVID-19 forecast hub.

 <!---